Changge: Agriculture and industry

 Changge is one of the eight pilot municipalities, it has a solid foundation of agriculture, and also has diverse industry categories.
-There are several large-scale enterprise groups, include Huanghe Whirlwind Company, Benma Company, Topin Group Company, etc.
+There are several large-scale enterprise groups, include Huanghe Whirlwind, Benma Company, Topin Group Company, etc.

 Education

 During the Ming and Qing dynasties, there were nearly 200 sites of private school, Confucius college and community-run schools charging with no tuition.
 Nowadays, the Changge government still treasures the education industry.
 There are many schools here, from kindergarten to technical school.